panter/talk-opacity-zero/README.md

 # Opacity Zero Slides

-[Panter](http://www.panter.ch) is discussing on going full regarding transparency.
-This slide take got the ball rolling.
+[Panter](http://www.panter.ch) is discussing on going all-in regarding transparency.
+This slide deck got the ball rolling.

 ## Get started

-You can view the resulting presentation at [http://www.panter.ch/talks/opacity-zero].
+You can view the resulting presentation at http://www.panter.ch/talks/opacity-zero.

 If you'd like to adapt it for your own needs, here comes how: